 Small changes can make a big difference

-Following recommendations about diet, exercise and other habits can help alleviate heart failure symptoms, slow your disease’s progression and improve your everyday life.
+Following recommendations about eating patterns, exercise and other habits can help alleviate heart failure symptoms, slow your disease’s progression and improve your everyday life.
+Making some of these lifestyle changes can be easier said than done.
+But working these changes into your daily routine can make a real difference in your quality of life.
 In fact, people with mild to moderate heart failure often can lead nearly normal lives as a result.
-Important lifestyle changes may include:

 Learn more about quitting smoking.